Los Espantos: History

-After the storyline with El Santo Los Espantos became one of the most reviled rudo trios in Lucha libre at the time.
-In 1999 the Mexican newspaper El Siglo de Torreón stated that the team of Espanto I and Espanto II was considered one of the best rudo teams in the history of lucha libre.
-The statement was echoed by Super Luchas Magazine in 2010 when they wrote an obituary after Espanto II died.
+After the storyline with El Santo, Los Espantos became one of the most reviled rudo trios in lucha libre at the time.
+In 1999, the Mexican newspaper El Siglo de Torreón stated that the team of Espanto I and Espanto II was considered one of the best rudo teams in the history of lucha libre.
+The statement was echoed by Super Luchas Magazine in 2010, when they wrote an obituary after Espanto II's death.

 Successors

 Espanto IV and V

-In 1992 the sons of Miguel Vázquez were introduced to the wrestling world as Espanto IV and Espanto V, forming a regular tag team in and around Monterrey, Nuevo León, Mexico.
+In 1992, the sons of Miguel Vázquez were introduced to the wrestling world as Espanto IV and Espanto V, forming a regular tag team in and around Monterrey, Nuevo León, Mexico.
 The duo lost their masks to the team of Blue Fish and Mongol Chino, although the team of Stuka and Stuka Jr. is also credited with unmasking them.
 It is possible that Espanto IV and V agreed to lose their masks to both teams, but in different locations in Mexico.
-Before the internet there were examples of luchadors getting an additional payment for losing their mask on multiple occasions.
-The brothers have worked for various Mexican promotions and toured Japan while working for the Japanese Universal Wrestling Federation and Michinoku Pro.
-In Japan they unsuccessfully challenged the Great Sasuke and Gran Hamada for the UWA/UWF Intercontinental Tag Team Championship.
+Before the internet, there were examples of luchadors getting an additional payment for losing their mask on multiple occasions.
+The brothers have worked for various Mexican promotions and toured Japan while working for the Universal Wrestling Federation (UWF) and Michinoku Pro.
+In Japan, they unsuccessfully challenged The Great Sasuke and Gran Hamada for the UWA/UWF Intercontinental Tag Team Championship.

 Los Hijos del Espanto

 In 1993, a character known as "El Hijo del Espanto" ("The Son of Espanto") was introduced.
 Despite his name, he was not actually the son of any of the Espantos.
 He was trained by Fernando Cisneros and legally given the rights to use the "Espanto" name by Cisneros.
-In 2000 his older brother, who had been wrestling since 1988, took the name "El Hijo del Espanto II" as the brothers began competing as Los Hijos del Espanto.
+In 2000, his older brother, who had been wrestling since 1988, took the name "El Hijo del Espanto II", as the brothers began competing as Los Hijos del Espanto.

 The first Espanto Jr.

-In 1984 Jesús Andrade Salas was allowed to use the name "Espanto Jr." by Miguel Vázquez, adopting the distinctive black and white mask that all Espantos wore at some point in their career.
-As Espanto Jr. he began working for the Universal Wrestling Association (UWA).
-After working under the moniker for a few years he became embroiled in a feud with El Hijo del Santo, the feud between the two mirrored the feud between El Santo and Espanto, Jr.'s storyline father Espanto I, using the previous storyline to build interest in the matches between Espanto Jr. and El Hijo del Santo.
-The storyline feud between the two reached its high point as the two faced off in a Lucha de Apuestas match, where both wrestlers put their mask on the line.
-El Hijo del Santo won, and just like Espanto I, Espanto, Jr. was forced to unmask and never wear the Espanto mask again.
-In 1995 he became the first wrestler to portray the Pentagón character.
+In 1984, Jesús Andrade Salas was allowed to use the name "Espanto Jr." by Miguel Vázquez, adopting the distinctive black and white mask that all Espantos wore at some point in their career.
+As Espanto Jr., he began working for the Universal Wrestling Association (UWA).
+After working under the moniker for a few years, he became embroiled in a feud with El Hijo del Santo, which mirrored the feud between El Santo and Espanto Jr.'s storyline father, Espanto I; the previous storyline was used to build interest in the matches between Espanto Jr. and El Hijo del Santo.
+The storyline feud between the two reached its high point when the two faced off in a Lucha de Apuestas, where both wrestlers put their mask on the line.
+El Hijo del Santo won, and just like Espanto I, Espanto Jr. was forced to unmask and never wear the Espanto mask again.
+In 1995, he became the first wrestler to portray the Pentagón character.
 He would later be forced to retire after being injured during a match and being clinically dead in the ring for moments before being brought back to life.